-Anglers shall obtain a non-transferable Lake Sturgeon Permit and Tag prior to fishing for lake sturgeon (available free at license vendors).
-Upon harvesting a lake sturgeon, anglers must validate their Lake Sturgeon Harvest Tag, attach it to the lake sturgeon, and register their harvest within 24 hours (see below for registration options.
+Anglers who harvest a lake sturgeon must register their harvest within 24 hours (see below for registration options.
 Lake sturgeon harvest is limited to one (1) per year per angler.
 Harvest of lake sturgeon is limited to the waters below as indicated.

 Lake Sturgeon are benthivores (meaning they eat prey from the bottom of waterbodies), feeding mostly on small invertebrates such as insect larvae, crayfish, snails, clams and leeches.